omkarjninja/OCTANET_DECEMBER/README.md

 ---

-###License
+## License
 This project is licensed under the MIT License.
 You are free to use and modify the code as per the license terms.

-###Contributing
+## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.
 Ensure your code adheres to the project's coding standards.

-###Contact
+## Contact
-For questions, feedback, or collaboration opportunities, reach out to us at ojadhav250@gmail.com or visit our webonism.vercel.app.
+For questions, feedback, or collaboration opportunities, reach out to us at ojadhav250@gmail.com or visit at webonism.vercel.app.